McStasMcXtrace/iFit-Web/README.md

 Virtual Machines
 ----------------

-The cloud/virtual machine is specified in the file:
+The cloud/virtual machine is specified in the files:
 - html/cloud/virtualmachines/index.html
+- cgi-bin/cloud_vm.pl

-Add as many `<option value="blah">description</option>` lines as needed where the "blah" should correspond with a `blah.qcow2` file in the /var/www/html/ifit-web-services/upload area.
+In the HTML file, add as many `<option value="blah">description</option>` lines as needed where the "blah" should correspond with a `blah.qcow2` or `blah.iso` file in the e.g.
+/var/www/html/ifit-web-services/upload area.
+We provide a very small ISO as example (Damn Small Linux).

+In the cloud_vm.pl file, adapt the name of the SMTP server and sender email account.
+Beware the @ char to appear as \@.

 USAGE
 =====